suika2engine/suika2/README.md

 Suika2 does not depend on SDKs or frameworks such as Unity, Godot, Python, or SDL2, this is thanks to the extensive design of HAL, our compatibility layer's API.

-## CI/CD (Continuous Integration and Continuous Deployment)
+## CI/CD Pipiline

-* We do CI for build sanity checks on every push to the repository.
+* We do CI for build sanity checks on every push to the repository using GitHub Actions.
-* We currently don't have a way to do CD on the cloud due to a lack of signing capability.
+* We currently don't have a way to do CD on the cloud due to a lack of code signing capability.
-* However, the author has a release script and releases are fully automated on his MacBook Pro.
+* However, the author has a release script and thus releases are fully automated on his MacBook Pro.

 ## Trivia

 Did you know that...

 * Midori wears a watermelon themed tie and pair of hair ribbons to stand out in her uniform?
 * "Suika" means "watermelon" in Japanese?
 * Suika2 is the successor to "Suika Studio" and the author is a pioneer in the field of GUI editors for visual novel creation?